International

 Michael Manley

-Young Manley started his education at the St. Andrew Kindergarten School in Kingston and later went on to the Munro and Dickenson College.
-In September 1943, Manley left Jamaica to study at McGill University in Canada but two weeks later volunteered to join the Royal Canadian Air Force.
-After his service in the Air Force Manley returned to Jamaica and had his first introduction to journalism as a sub-editor with the Public Opinion newspaper.
+In September 1943, Manley left Jamaica to study at McGill University in Canada.
+However, he volunteered to join the Royal Canadian Air Force two weeks later.
+After his service in the Air Force, Manley returned to Jamaica and began his career in journalism as a sub-editor with the Public Opinion newspaper.

-In 1970, Michael Manley took over the leadership of the PNP when he was elected to that position, following his father’s resignation.
-In 1972 after reorganizing the PNP and embarking on an election campaign marked by the slogan, “Better Must Come”, Manley led the PNP to victory at the polls.
-He was sworn in as Prime Minister on March 2, 1972.
-In the middle of his first four-year term, Mr. Manley’s Government declared that its ideological platform would become Democratic Socialism.
-This political shift led to the introduction of such social and economic reforms as the Minimum Wage Law, compulsory recognition of labor unions, maternity leave for women, the Children’s Act (Bastard Act) which granted equal status to children born to unwed as well as married parents.
-Free secondary education was also introduced.
-The Jamaica Movement for the Advancement of Literacy (JAMAL) and the Basic School Development Programmes were other initiatives of the new socialist Government.
+In 1972, after reorganizing the PNP and embarking on an election campaign marked by the slogan “Better Must Come”, Manley led the PNP to victory at the polls and was sworn in as Prime Minister on March 2, 1972.
+His government declared its ideological platform as Democratic Socialism, leading to the introduction of various social and economic reforms such as the Minimum Wage Law, compulsory recognition of labor unions, maternity leave for women, and free secondary education.

 Related posts